alang100/NLP_to_Categorize_News_Articles/README.md

 5. [The code for the Midsemester baseline](NLP_Project_Midsemester.ipynb)

-Below are extracts from the final report for a quick repference of the project and results.
+Below are extracts from the final report for a quick reference of the project and results.
 Refer to the final report for more details.

 ### Abstract
 We live in a digital age, in which vast quantities of news and other content can be accessed and consumed online.
 Accurately categorizing all this content and recommending